 Nationally recognized as the host of the television show Blind Date, Roger Lodge is AM830’s head “Halo Honk.”
 Roger is the KLAA voice for everything Angels.
-He brings his knowledge, passion and energy every afternoon from 3 to 7 pm.
+He brings his knowledge, passion and energy every afternoon.

 He knows his sports and involves the listeners every hour.